-If you are either importing or exporting wildlife into or out of Queensland, you should also contact the wildlife authority in the other state to ensure that you have the necessary documentation from that state to proceed with the movement.
+If you are importing or exporting wildlife into or out of Queensland, you should also contact the wildlife authority in the other state to ensure that you have the necessary documentation from that state to proceed with the movement.

-- Online (via Connect)
+- Online (via Online Services)

 - By use of a paper-based form

-This is the long-established method to complete a movement advice.
 Each form contains instructions on its completion.

 Forms and fees

 To obtain a wildlife movement permit submit a completed application form.
 Contact Permit and Licence Management for assistance.

 Movement advices must be obtained from the department and may be purchased in advance.